Visiting Quito was never really on my radar.

 And the $1 denomination isn’t a bill, it’s a Sacagewa coin!

 As a kid, I super excited any time I would get a GOLD(colored) Sacagewa coin.
-I remember seeing advertisements for the coin on cereal boxes and TV, and feeling SOOOO cool every time I would get one.
+I remember seeing advertisements for the coin on cereal boxes and TV, and feeling SOOOO cool to have a few.
 Receiving one as change in a routine transaction felt like winning the lottery!

-The coins were extra interesting to me because I learned about my minor Native American heritage as a child, and my mom had Native cultural items, but I never saw Native people recognized on TV or in general society aside from the Disney movie Pocahontas.
+The coins were extra interesting to me because I learned about my supposed (and genetic-testing-proved false) Native American heritage as a child, and my mom had Native cultural items, but I never saw Native people recognized on TV or in general society aside from the Disney movie Pocahontas.
 Seeing a Native woman on something as cool as a gold coin felt very important.

 Childhood memories are weird, and when they come back they’re strong.
 Every time I received a Sacagewa coin as change in Quito, I felt a little surge of excitement, just as I did as a child.